solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 ## Deployment steps

-Follow the steps below to deploy the solution to an Azure subscription.
+Follow the steps below to deploy the solution to your Azure subscription.

 1. Run the following script to provision a development VM with Visual Studio 2022 Community and required dependencies preinstalled.